naofumi0115/PAV-Training/README.md

 - The first 3 pairs are returned from the sequence [1, 2], [1, 4], [1, 6], [7, 2], [7, 4], [11, 2], [7, 6], [11, 4], [11, 6]

-### Home work 2
+### Home work 3 (Hard)

 #### Question:

-Given an array that is sorted and then rotated around an unknown point.
+- We have an array that is sorted and then rotated around an unknown point.

+- For exmaple: sorted array{ 6, 8, 9, 10, 11, 15,} rotated -> {11, 15, 6, 8, 9, 10}

-Find if the array has a pair with a given sum ‘x’.
+- Find if the array has a pair with a given sum ‘x’.
 It may be assumed that all elements in the array are distinct.

 #### For example: